Pertussis Information for Health Professionals

 Contacts of pertussis cases

-Antimicrobial prophylaxis of close contacts
+Antimicrobial prophylaxis of close or high-risk contacts

 Immunization of case contacts